 Readings and discussion in Spanish of a variety of texts by leading Hispanic and Hispanic-American writers covering genres and themes.
 Emphasizes reading, discussion, and enjoyment rather than literary criticism.
-Prerequisite: SPA 104 or equivalent with a grade of A or B, or approval of program coordinator or department chair.
+Prerequisite: SPA 104 or equivalent with a grade of B or higher, or approval of program coordinator or department chair.
 F S